November 7, 2024

 For someone to engage with a piece of content that compels them to not only double tap but to (most likely) use two fingers to write a few words is a testament to the strength of that content.

-And, more often than not, it’s because of a well-written, engaging caption that includes a strong call to action.
+And, more often than not, it’s because of a well-written, engaging Instagram caption that includes a strong call to action.
 This doesn’t mean you have to write essays for captions every single time.
 But it does mean you should really consider the purpose of every caption you draft:

-Check out our full guide on how to write original Instagram captions.
 In the meantime, here are our top tips for captions that increase engagement rate:

 There’s no right or wrong when it comes to length.
 I suggest mixing it up depending on the piece of content it corresponds to.
+The only “rule” to remember is to avoid sharing too many “fluffy” captions that don’t inspire much of anything.
+For example, “Happy Tuesday!”, “Sunnier days!” or a generic quote we’ve seen a hundred times before.

 You get out what you put in.
 So if you’re willing to increase your engagement with your followers, you will see this returned in kind.